How to Teach Money Management for Kids of Any Age

 Today's parents can choose from a wide variety of financial literacy activities and resources, including:

 - Financial websites for kids with educational games and free resources such as United States Mint H.I.P Pocket Change Kids Site or the IRS' Understanding Taxes for Students for older kids.
-The Washington State Department of Financial Institutions has a great list of free online financial games and apps too.
+The Washington State Department of Financial Institutions has a great list of free online financial games and apps.

-- Family activities such as shopping, budgeting, couponing and visiting the bank
+- Family activities like shopping, budgeting, couponing and visiting the bank

 - Role-playing games such as Shopping or Restaurant Meals

-- Playing family board games such as Monopoly or Life
+- Playing family board games like Monopoly or Life

 A few financial insights for your life